rekardev1/simon_says_fun/README.md

 - The tiles will start to flash randomly.
 Try to remember the order in which they flash.
 - Tap the tiles in the same order that they flashed.
-- If you get the order correct, the game will continue with a longer sequence of tiles.
+- If you get the order correct, you go to the next level and the flashing will get faster.
 - After pressed all tiles, the game will end and you'll be shown a message indicating whether you won or lost.
 - Tap the "Play again" button to start a new game.